The agent shouldn't work for the vendor. It should work for you.

 |---|---|---|

 | Data access | Siloed to the vendor’s own data model.
-Your agent can see CRM records — nothing else. | Full access across your operational data: CRM, ERP, support, email, documents, data warehouse.
+Your agent can see CRM records, nothing else. | Full access across your operational data: CRM, ERP, support, email, documents, data warehouse.
 The agent reads what your business actually runs on. |

 | Rate limits | Governor limits, API rate caps, per-object query ceilings.
 Designed to protect the vendor’s multi-tenant infrastructure, not your workload. | No governor limits.
 Single-tenant, purpose-built capacity.
 Scale compute to match demand. |

 | Architecture | Agent bolted on top of a 20-year-old platform.
-Constrained by the vendor’s schema, release cycle, and extension model. | The agent IS the architecture.
-Purpose-built data layer, no abstraction tax, no inherited constraints. |
+Constrained by the vendor’s schema, release cycle, and extension model. | Architected for the agent from day one.
+Data model, APIs, and query patterns shaped around the agent as a first-class actor.
+No abstraction tax, no inherited constraints. |

-Platform Templates, Not Blank Pages
+Reference Architectures, Not Blank Pages

-We don't vibe-code your CRM on a weekend.
+We don't vibe-code your CRM.

 Every line passes mandatory security gates: SAST, DAST, SCA.
 The specification defines API contracts, data models, edge cases, error handling, and security requirements.
 AI implements to spec.
 Engineers verify the output.
-This is not vibe coding.

 Spec-Driven Development